kibetamos/React/masterusestate/Quiz.md

     1. Basic Usage:
     What is the useState hook in React, and why is it used?

+        The useState hook is a function that lets you add state to functional components in React.
+It returns an array with two elements: the current state value and a function to update that state.
+It is used to manage local state within a functional component.

     How do you import and use the useState hook in a functional component?

     2. Syntax and Initialization: